 Except where included in the effective interest calculation (for financial instruments carried at amortised cost), fees and commissions are recognised on an accrual basis.
-Legal and audit fees are included within 'other general expenses', and are recorded on an accrual basis.
+Legal and audit fees are disclosed in the Directors Report as expenses incurred by the Responsible Entity on behalf of the Scheme, which amounted to \$30,558, and are recorded on an accrual basis.

-(I) INCOME TAXES
+(I) Income Taxes